ETHZ-INS/BehaviorFlow/README.md

 ### Exploring the data structure of USData

-Here we quickly give you an overview of how the data will be saved as USdata and how you can access and manipulate individual aspects.
-However fully understanding this is only important if you want to write your own functions or understand how the supplied functions work exactly.
-The package contains functions that can be used without fully understanding the underlying data structure
+This section provides an overview of how data is saved as USdata and how to access and manipulate individual aspects.
+However, fully understanding this is only necessary if you want to write your own functions or understand how the supplied functions work.
+The package contains functions that can be used without fully understanding the underlying data structure.

 ``` r
 str(US,max.level = 1)